alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 > :warning: You can only deploy to **one SRE at a time** from a given computer as the `Az` Powershell module can only work within one Azure subscription at a time.

 If you need to deploy multiple SREs in parallel you will need to use multiple computers.
-One option here is to provision dedicated deployment VMs on Azure - we have had success in doing so when using both Ubuntu and Windows VMs.
+These can be different physical computers or you can provision dedicated deployment VMs - this is beyond the scope of this guide.

-## :clipboard: Define SRE configuration
+## :clipboard: Secure Research Environment configuration

 The full configuration details for a new SRE are generated by defining a few "core" properties for the new SRE and the management environment in which it will be deployed.

-### :apple: SHM configuration properties
+### Secure research environment ID

+Choose a short ID `<SRE ID>` to identify the secure research environment (e.g. `sandbox`).
+This can have a **maximum of seven alphanumeric characters**.

-The core properties for the relevant pre-existing Safe Haven Management (SHM) environment must be present in the `environment_configs` folder.
-The following core SHM properties must be defined in a JSON file named `shm_<SHM ID>_core_config.json`.
+The core properties for the relevant pre-existing Safe Haven Management (SHM) environment must be defined in a JSON file named `shm_<SHM ID>_core_config.json` in the `environment_configs/core` folder.

-Please [read the instructions](how-to-deploy-shm.md#create-configuration-file) to find out what to put in this file.

-### :green_apple: SRE configuration properties

-The core properties for the new SRE environment must be present in the `environment_configs` folder.
+The core properties for the secure research environment (SRE) must be defined in a JSON file named `sre_<SHM ID><SRE ID>_core_config.json` in the `environment_configs/core` folder.

-> :pencil: You should decide on an `<SRE ID>` at this point.
-This should be 7 characters or fewer

-The following core SRE properties must be defined in a JSON file named `sre_<SHM ID><SRE ID>_core_config.json`.
+The following core SRE properties are required - look at `sre_testasandbox_core_config.json` to see an example.

 ``` json
 {